James Long Company

 laminate each ASCII report column onto a multicolumn ASCII report

 file.
-New measure may be added easily, including user created measures.
+New measure may be added easily, including user created

 - IBI Analysis System software for r-spike detection, editing,